uikit/uikit-site/docs/pages/less.md

 # Run once to install all dependencies
 npm install

-# Run every time you compile UIkit and your theme
+# Compile all source files including your theme
 npm run compile

+# Watch files and compile automatically everytime a file changes
+npm run watch
 ```

 The generated CSS files will be located in the `/dist/css` folder.